Venkat-Rajgopal/venkat-rajgopal.github.io/_posts/2021-12-15-Many-faces-of-python-venvs.md

 ---
 layout: single
 author_profile: true
-title: "Many Faces of Python's Virtual Environments"
+title: "Many facets of Python's Virtual Environments"
-excerpt: "Looking at the multiple ways of setting up a venv"
+excerpt: "Looking at the multiple ways of setting up a venv in Python"
 date: 2021-12-15
 tags: [python]
 comments: true